 Microsoft also claims to have redesigned the chassis to be more easily accessible, so that you can get more of the Surface Laptop Go 2 repaired by third-party shops (or your handy friend) without having to ship it back to Microsoft.
 Specifically, the SSD, battery, display cover and trackpad are all designed to be removable and replaceable (though Microsoft cautions you only to trust a certified technician using Microsoft's guidelines) which is a nice nod to sustainability that renders the Go 2 more repairable than its predecessor.

 Microsoft Surface Laptop Go 2: Specs

-Microsoft Surface Laptop Go 2: What we want to see
+Microsoft Surface Laptop Go 2: Outlook

 We thought the Surface Laptop Go was a solid, if unremarkable laptop.
 Its aluminum lid, keyboard deck and thin bezels gave it the appearance of a premium system.
 Its general performance provided enough speed for basic multitasking and its port selection struck a nice balance between modern and legacy ports.
 Unfortunately, we were less than enthused by the machine’s meager battery life and its sub-full HD display.
 We also thought the laptop got a little too warm.

 Based on what we know so far about the Surface Laptop Go 2, we don't have high hopes that it will improve significantly on its predecessor.
 With a newer, faster Intel CPU, and a higher standard for storage on the entry-level model, the Surface Laptop Go 2 will certainly be better than the original Go.
 But the webcam still appears lackluster, the display is still sub-1080p, and we don't have high hopes that the 13.5-hour battery life that Microsoft promises with the Surface Go 2 will prove any more true than it did for the original, which couldn't even last 8 hours in our in-house battery test.